Supportive care (controlling symptoms) for pancreatic cancer

 Less commonly, a blood clot can develop in the lungs.
 This is called a pulmonary embolus (PE).
 It can occur when a piece breaks off from a clot in the leg and travels in the bloodstream to the lungs.
 This can cause pain in your chest or back that gets worse when you breathe deeply, breathlessness or coughing up blood.

 A blood clot in the lungs is a serious condition and can be life threatening.
 So, if you suspect you might have a clot in your leg or lungs, it’s important to see a doctor straight away so that you can have treatment.
 Blood clots are treated with drugs that thin the blood (anti-coagulants).

-Sitting in one position during a long journey (three hours or more) whether on a plane, train, car or bus is also a common cause of blood clots.
-If you are planning to go on a long journey speak to your doctor about whether there are any particular precautions you should take.
+Sitting in one position during a long journey (three hours or more) on a plane, train, car or bus is also a common cause of blood clots.
+If you are planning to go on a long journey, speak to your doctor about whether there are any particular precautions you should take.

 Ask your cancer specialist for advice if you are worried about your risk of blood clots.
 They can talk through your own personal risk factors and things that may be done to reduce your risk.

-Some people find that complementary therapies| can help them feel better and help reduce symptoms.
-It’s important to discuss your planned therapy either with your specialist or GP to check there are no reasons why you shouldn’t go ahead.
+Some people find that complementary therapies can reduce symptoms and help them to feel better.
+It’s important to discuss your planned therapy either with your specialist or GP to check if there are any reasons why you shouldn’t go ahead.
 Many doctors are now comfortable with medical and complementary therapies being used together.